azorya/KafkaNotes/offset_exercise1.md

 As we can see when there are no active readers *CONSUMER-ID*, *HOST*, and *CLIENT-ID* collumns are empty.

-If we try to rerun our consumer even with the **--from-beginning** option but *using the same group name G2*, it will not read any messages, because for that group our *LAG*s are 0 on all three partitions.
+As briefly mentioned abome, if we try to rerun our consumer even with the **--from-beginning** option but *using the same group name G2*, it will not read any messages, because for that group our *LAG*s are 0 on all three partitions.
 (We had read everything)

     ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning